Getting Your Custody Order Recognized & Enforced in the U.S

 Comparison of Hague Convention and UCCJEA Enforcement Remedies

-When you have a choice between using the Hague Convention (if you are in a country that is a treaty partner of the United States), or filing an action under the UCCJEA to enforce a foreign custody/access order, you and your attorney will decide the best strategy to achieve your objectives.
+To decide which path to choose, you should consult with your attorney.
+Your attorney can help you decide which is the best strategy to achieve your goals.
 (It may be possible to request both remedies in the alternative.)
 The following is a list of comparisons between the Hague Abduction Convention and the UCCJEA.
 This is provided for general informational purposes only and is not intended to be legal advice.
 You should always discuss your case with your attorney before taking any actions.
-Your attorney will advise you about your state’s law, which may differ from the uniform act.
+Your attorney will advise you about your state’s law, which may differ from the UCCJEA.

 Abduction cases where no court order exists